shammishailaj/myex/docker/README.md

 Next, install docker-compose using the following command.

 ```
-VERSION="1.27.4" sudo curl -L "https://github.com/docker/compose/releases/download/$VERSION/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose && sudo chmod +x /usr/local/bin/docker-compose
+sudo curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose && sudo chmod +x /usr/local/bin/docker-compose
 ```

-This command installs the version `1.27.4`.
-If you wish to install a different version, please modify the environment variable `VERSION` or you may go to [this page](https://docs.docker.com/compose/install/) to find-out the [latest version](https://github.com/docker/compose/releases/latest) or you may install any [other version](https://github.com/docker/compose/releases).
+This command installs the version `1.29.2`.
+If you wish to install a different version, please modify the `VERSION` mentioned in the URL or you may go to [this page](https://docs.docker.com/compose/install/) to find-out the [latest version](https://github.com/docker/compose/releases/latest) or you may install any [other version](https://github.com/docker/compose/releases).

 Uninstalling `docker-compose`